MarcoB95-lab/polkadot-watcher-transaction/README.md

 # Start a local Kubernetes cluster with minikube
 minikube start

-# Deploy your application (assuming you use Helm for deployment and are in the directory "polkadot-watcher-csv-exporter")
+# Deploy your application (assuming you use Helm for deployment and are in the directory "polkadot-watcher-transaction")
 # helm install <release-name> <path-to-your-helm-chart>
 helm install polkadot charts/polkadot-watcher-transaction